Community notes reduce engagement with and diffusion of false information online

 \subsection{Altered Dynamics of Information Diffusion}

 Having found that community notes lead to sizable reductions in average engagement, we next examine their impact on how information spreads on the platform, specifically their effect on the structure of repost cascades.
 A repost cascade records the tree of reposts stemming from a post.
-The max depth of a cascade refers to the length of the longest chain of reposts it contains, max breadth refers to the maximum number of reposts at any level of depth, and structural virality refers to the average distance between any two nodes in the cascade, standardized by its size \cite{goel_structure_2012,goel_structural_2016}.
+The max depth of a cascade refers to the length of the longest chain of reposts it contains, max breadth refers to the maximum number of reposts at any level of depth, and structural virality refers to the average distance between any two nodes in the cascade, standardized by its size \cite{goel_structural_2016}.
 A cascade with high breadth or low structural virality suggests that the post spread primarily through direct reposts of the original post.
 In contrast, high depth or high structural virality indicates the post spread more through multi-step, person-to-person reposting chains, a pattern often seen with rumors and viral content \cite{goel_structural_2016}.
-Additional details on the calculation of these metrics can be found in Appendix~\ref{si:cascade-characteristics}.
+Additional details on the calculation of these metrics can be found in \textit{SI Appendix, section 1E}.

 As before, we construct a synthetic control for each post that received a helpful note, but now estimate treatment effects for structural metrics that characterize the post's repost cascade: its max breadth, max depth, and structural virality.
-We again take the mean of these synthetic controls, as shown in ~\hyperref[fig:3]{Figure~3 \textit{B-D}}, along with the average observed values under treatment, and calculate average treatment effects, shown in ~\hyperref[fig:3]{Figure~3 \textit{F-H}}.
-The effect on the total number of reposts, also referred to as cascade size, is repeated in \hyperref[fig:3]{Figure~3\textit{A}} and~\hyperref[fig:3]{Figure~3\textit{E}} for reference.
+We again take the mean of these synthetic controls, as shown in ~\hyperref[fig:3]{Fig.~3 \textit{A--D}}, along with the average observed values under treatment, and calculate average treatment effects on the treated, shown in ~\hyperref[fig:3]{Fig.~3 \textit{E--H}}.
+The effect on the total number of reposts, also referred to as cascade size, is repeated in \hyperref[fig:3]{Fig.~3\textit{A}} and~\hyperref[fig:3]{Fig.~3\textit{E}} for reference.